ashishsingal1/betalyzer/README.md

 Betalyzer makes use of many technologies, tools and services, primarily from the scientific Python libraries, but also others for specific purposes, such as data ingestion and web front end.
 Here's a brief overview of some of the key components --

- - (Anaconda)[]: A scientific Python distribution that comes with many packages required here.
+ - [Anaconda](https://www.continuum.io/downloads): A scientific Python distribution that comes with many packages required here.
+Used for installing Python and related packages all at once.
- - pandas (Python): Powerful data analysis package modeled after R.
+ - [pandas (Python)](http://pandas.pydata.org/): Powerful data analysis package modeled after R. Used for data manipulation and calculations.
- - Bokeh (Python): Relatively new charting package that plays well with the rest of our stack while displaying results in JS.
+ - [Bokeh (Python)](http://bokeh.pydata.org/en/latest/): Relatively new charting package that plays well with the rest of our stack while displaying results in JS.
+Used for charting on the front end.
- - Flask (Python): Lightweight Python web framework that lets us get up and running quickly.
+ - [Flask (Python)](http://flask.pocoo.org/): Lightweight Python web framework that lets us get up and running quickly.
- - Jupyter Notebook: A great research environment used for scripting and visualization.
+ - [Jupyter Notebook](http://jupyter.org/): A great research environment used for scripting and visualization.
+Used for prototyping code as well as experimenting with different calculation methods.
- - Quandl: A repository for financial data with an easy to use API.
+ - [Quandl](https://www.quandl.com/): A repository for financial data with an easy to use API.
+Used as a data source.
- - Bootstrap: A front end CSS package with easy to use components.
+ - [Bootstrap](http://getbootstrap.com/): A front end CSS package with easy to use components.
- - Datatables: A very cool JS component that makes displaying tabular data on the web a breeze.
+ - [Datatables](https://datatables.net/): A very cool JS component that makes displaying tabular data on the web a breeze.
- - Github: A Git repository with many open sourced projects.
+ - [Github](https://github.com/): A Git repository with many open sourced projects.
- - PyCharm: A fantastic Python IDE.
+ - [PyCharm](https://www.jetbrains.com/pycharm/): A fantastic Python IDE.
+Used during development.

 Note that we don’t actually use a database in the whole project.
-Instead, we use pandas DataFrames converted into pickles.
-However, Postgres or even SQLite would suffice as a data store.
+Instead, we use pandas DataFrames stored as pickles.
+However, Postgres or even SQLite would suffice as a data store if some scalability is needed.

 ### Workflow

 << workflow image >>

- - Get Data
+ - **Get Data**: We grab data from a couple sources, including prices from Quandl and reference data from NASDAQ.
- - Parse Data
+ - **Parse Data**: We parse the data, doing a bit of cleaning and then doing the calculations, primarily using pandas.
- - Serve Data
+ - **Serve Display**: We use Flask to serve the correct HTML, CSS and Javascript to the user.
- - Display Data
+ - **Display Data**: Finally, we display the data using front end libraries like Bokeh, Bootstrap and Datatables.

 ### File Structure